'Final agreement not needed for team-building' - East Bengal's Debabrata Sarkar responds as Shree Cement deadlock continues | Goal.com

 'Final agreement not needed for team-building' - East Bengal's Debabrata Sarkar responds as Shree Cement deadlock continues

-East Bengal club officials on Tuesday, have responded to investors Shree Cement regarding the signing the final agreement between the club and the investors, an issue that has been dragging on for quite a while now.
+East Bengal club officials, on Tuesday, have responded to investors Shree Cement regarding signing of the final agreement between the club and the investors, an issue that has been dragging on for quite a while now.

 The club's senior legacy official Debabrata Sarkar mentioned that East Bengal president Dr. Pranab Dasgupta has himself written to Shree Cement Limited's managing director Hari Mohan Bangur and have requested an appointment for a personal meeting to sort out the deadlock between the two parties.